prasobhgv/ctb1/README.md

 **The SharePoint Service:** The collaboration system that uses workflow application is hosted on an on-premise server with limited storage capacity and computing power.
 The Microsoft support for Sharepoint Server 2013, which serves the purpose for VPK,  is ending soon as per the information below.
 <p align="justify">

 "Microsoft is ending support for certain SharePoint On-Premise versions, including SharePoint 2013.
 Users with an existing on-premises SharePoint 2013 intranet should make plans to migrate over to SharePoint Online before the end of life (EOL) date of April 11, 2023.
-By 2026, SharePoint 2019 and 2019 will also be obsolete" (https://powell-software.com/resources/blog/sharepoint-online-vs-on-premise/)
+By 2026, SharePoint 2019 and 2019 will also be obsolete" (* Yvonne, 2022 *)

 **The Order Processing software system and it's Database:**
 The applications used for processing the orders are hosted on-premise on Windows 2012 server platform with low compute power, which absolutely slows down the accessibility and the orders gets delayed.